OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

   system?
 How does virtualization influence the way in which I program and use an operating system?

-### Introduction and Processes Expert Added Content
+### Systems Introduction Expert Added Content

 - *Introduction* and *Processes* chapters in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)
 - Check out the [course slides](/slides/operating-systems/systems-introduction/) for a detailed investigation of these chapters!
 - [Click here](#important-terms) to find definitions for key terms for the week's readings (chapters 2 and 4)!

-???+ note "Technical Concepts"

-    - **Virtualization**: the process of taking a physical resource such as a processor or memory and transforming it into a more general, powerful, and easy-to-use virtual form.
+## APIs and Execution

 ### Technical Questions

--
+-Experts add their technical question here

-### Expert Added Content
+### APIs and Execution Expert Added Content

--
+- *Process API*, *Memory API* and *Direct Execution* chapters in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)
+- Check out the [course slides](/slides/operating-systems/systems-introduction/) for a detailed investigation of these chapters!
+- [Click here](#important-terms) to find definitions for key terms for the week's readings (chapters 5, 6 and 14)!

 ## Course Timeline